richytong/thunk-test/README.md

 Preprocessing and postprocessing are available with callbacks supplied to `.before` and `.after`.

-Note: all callbacks are run with the same context, meaning we can get and set values in the execution context (`this`) of a thunk Test from any provided callback.
+Note: since all callbacks are run with the same context, you can get and set values in the execution context (`this`) of a thunk Test from any provided callback.

 ```javascript
 Test('square', number => number ** 2)